thepirat000/Audit.NET/README.md

 ### Simple logging

-If you are not tracking an object, nor the duration of an event, you can use the `Log` shortcut method that logs an event immediately.
+If you are not tracking an object or the duration of an event, you can use the `Log` shortcut method that logs an event immediately.
 For example:
 ```c#
 AuditScope.Log("Event Type", new { ExtraField = "extra value" });